 All grades have weekly art classes where they are taught technique in a variety of media as well as art appreciation and art history.
 Student work is on display for all to admire during our annual Fine Arts Night.

 We also recognize that eating can itself be an educational opportunity and that what we eat can be related to our courses of study.
 Accordingly, we periodically work with faculty to coordinate community meals with specific learning opportunities.

 Included in the cost of tuition are all textbooks, field trips, membership fees, and tests offered to full-time and homeschool partnership families.
-School uniforms and participation in the optional hot lunch program are not included.
+School uniforms are not included.